-This past November I flew up to Osaka to meet Kat, my good friend from college.
+This past November I flew up to Osaka to meet Kat, my good friend from college, and finally experienced Autumn in Japan.
 We’ve done the exact same trip a year back where we met in the middle – she flew from Los Angeles and I came from Singapore – in Osaka.
-On that trip, we (unexpectedly) happened to be visiting Japan during the peak of Sakura season.
-I guess we must really have a knack for accidentally picking the best time to visit Japan, because this time we came during the best time of the season for Autumn Leaf viewing, known as Momijigari in Japanese (Neither of us even knew Momijigari is a thing!)

-The best time for Momijigari is of course during autumn which ranges from late October to late November.
-I heard the general rule of thumb is that the leaves start turning colors when the temperature drops below 8C.
-Much like Sakura flowers, the Autumn leaves peak time varies depending on where in Japan you are going, and they can be quite elusive.
+The best time for Momijigari is of course during Autumn, which ranges from as early as September, but mostly late October to early December.
+Much like the Sakura season, the Autumn leaves peak time varies depending on where in Japan you are going, so they can be quite elusive.
+The general rule of thumb is that the leaves will start turning colors when the temperature drops below 8C.

 Getting to Akame 48 from Osaka is pretty straightforward – you take an express train to Akameguchi station which should take about an hour and costs 1,100 yen.
 From there, you can take a 10-min ride on the shuttle bus straight to the entrance of the waterfall (Akame no Taki stop).
 The train portion is easy and frequent, but the shuttle bus is very limited!